Home

 1 December:

-• Schedules get published and subject descriptions are available with current information at uib.no (see the drop-down menus below)
+• Schedules get published and course descriptions are available with current information at uib.no (Linked in the course codes in the drop-down menus below)

-• The students can make their subjects priorities in Studentweb
+• The students can start making their course priorities (PRO) in Studentweb

 • Register for teaching and exams for the courses in your educational plan in Studentweb